kartoza/docker-geoserver/README.md

 Overlay files will overwrite existing destination files, so be careful!

+#### Build with CORS Support

+The contents of `resources/overlays` will be copied to the image file system during the build.
+For example, to include a static web xml with CORS support `web.xml`, create the file at `resources/overlays/usr/local/tomcat/conf/web.xml`.

 ## Run (manual docker commands)

 **Note:** You probably want to use docker-compose for running as it will provide